Dr. John: Later work

 By the mid-1970s, Rebennack was focusing on a blend of music that touched on blues, New Orleans R&B, Tin Pan Alley standards, and more.
 In 1975, his manager, Richard Flanzer, hired producer Bob Ezrin, and Hollywood Be Thy Name was recorded live at Cherokee Studios in Los Angeles, California.
 The studio was transformed into a New Orleans nightclub for the sessions.
 In 1981 and 1983, Dr. John recorded two solo piano albums, Dr. John Plays Mac Rebennack and The Brightest Smile in Town, for the Baltimore-based Clean Cuts label.
 In these two recordings he played many of his own boogie-woogie compositions.

 Dr. John was also a prominent session musician throughout his career.
 He provided back-up vocals on the Rolling Stones' 1972 song "Let It Loose", and backed Carly Simon and James Taylor in their duet of "Mockingbird" (from Hotcakes) in 1974, and Neil Diamond on Beautiful Noise in 1976.
 He also contributed the song "More and More" to Simon's Playing Possum album.
-He played on three songs on Maria Muldaur's 1973 solo debut album, including his composition "Three Dollar Bill".
+He played on 3 songs on the 1973 debut solo album by Maria Muldaur, including his composition "Three Dollar Bill".
 He sang on four songs and played piano on two songs on Muldaur's 1992 Louisiana Love Call.
 He was co-producer on Van Morrison's 1977 album A Period of Transition and also played keyboards and guitar.
 He contributed three songs as writer or co-writer ("Washer Woman", "The Ties That Bind", and "That's My Home") and also played guitar and keyboards on Levon Helm's 1977 release, Levon Helm & the RCO All-Stars.
 He performed on the March 19, 1977, episode of NBC's Saturday Night Live.

 He played keyboards on the highly successful 1979 solo debut album by Rickie Lee Jones.
 He toured with Willy DeVille and contributed to his albums Return to Magenta (1978), Victory Mixture (1990), Backstreets of Desire (1992), and Big Easy Fantasy (1995).
 In 1997 he contributed piano and vocals to the Spiritualized song "Cop Shoot Cop" which appears on their album, Ladies and Gentlemen We Are Floating in Space.
 His music was featured in many films, including "New Looks" in National Lampoon's European Vacation in 1985 and "Such a Night" in Colors in 1988.
 In 1992, Dr. John released the album Goin' Back to New Orleans, which included many classic songs from New Orleans.
-Many great New Orleans-based musicians, such as Aaron Neville, the Neville Brothers, Al Hirt and Pete Fountain, backed up Dr. John on this album.
+Many great New Orleans–based musicians, such as Aaron Neville, the Neville Brothers, Al Hirt and Pete Fountain, backed up Dr. John on this album.
 He also performed as the first American artist at the Franco Follies festival in 1992.